Profit vs Revenue: The Difference SaaS Founders Need to Know

 Net Profit = Gross Profit − Operating Expenses − Taxes − Interest

-A SaaS with €8,000 revenue, €6,800 gross profit, and €7,500 in total expenses has a net loss of €700/mo — despite an 85% gross margin.
+A SaaS with €8,000 revenue, €6,800 gross profit, and €7,500 in total expenses has a net loss of €700/mo, despite an 85% gross margin.
 The unit economics are strong.
-The spending isn’t sustainable yet.
+The spending isn’t sustainable yet, even though the profit vs revenue table looks good at the top.

 The SaaS P&L Path